How to Square the Clubface at Impact (A Comprehensive Guide to Do it Consistently)

 If you are ready to learn what it takes to square a clubface and finally start striking the ball the way the pros do, you are in the right spot.

-Sometimes, it takes understanding the concept and the right drills to get you there.
+Squaring the clubface is partially about understanding the concept and finding the right drills to get you there.

 - Wrist angle, especially flexion and extension, will open and close the clubface in the golf swing.

-- If your wrist angle at setup or the top of the backswing is incorrect, it’s tough to square the clubface at impact.
+- If your wrist angle at setup or the top of the backswing is incorrect, it’s difficult to recover and square the clubface at impact.

 - The most common issues for golfers at impact are an open clubface and too much wrist extension.

-- The quickest way to learn how to control the clubface is to wear the HackMotion during your practice sessions.
+- The quickest way to learn how to control the clubface is to measure your wrist angles and make necessary adjustments.

-- When you can control the amount of extension you have in your lead wrist through impact, you can also increase the power at which you swing through the golf ball.
+- When you can control the amount of extension in your lead wrist through impact, you can also increase the power at which you swing through the golf ball.

 If you prefer to watch instead of read, here’s a video recap explaining how to take control of your clubface and consistently square it at impact.